CleverPumpkin/Generamba/README.md

 ```bash
 $ ruby --version
 ```
-When necessary you can install the required Ruby version with the help of [`rvm`](http://octopress.org/docs/setup/rvm/) or [`rbenv`](http://octopress.org/docs/setup/rbenv/).

-Run the command `gem install generamba`.
+Since current version from Gems is not compatible with Xcode 9/10 - install fixed version from this repo:

+* `sudo gem uninstall generamba`
+* `sudo gem install specific_install`
+* `sudo gem specific_install git@github.com:CleverPumpkin/Generamba.git`

 ### Usage
+1. \***Only if starting from scratch and there is no `Rambafile` file in a project directory.**

-1. Run [`generamba setup`](https://github.com/rambler-digital-solutions/Generamba/wiki/Available-Commands#basic-generamba-configuration) in the project root folder.
+	Run `generamba setup` in the project root folder.
 This command helps to create [Rambafile](https://github.com/rambler-digital-solutions/Generamba/wiki/Rambafile-Structure) that define all configuration needed to generate code.
 You can modify this file directly in future.
+2. \***Only if starting from scratch and there is no `Rambafile` file in a project directory.**

-2. Add all templates planned to use in the project to the generated [Rambafile](https://github.com/rambler-digital-solutions/Generamba/wiki/Rambafile-Structure).
+	Add all templates planned to use in the project to the generated [Rambafile](https://github.com/rambler-digital-solutions/Generamba/wiki/Rambafile-Structure).
 You can begin with one of the templates from our catalog: `{name: 'rviper_controller'}`.
-3. Run [`generamba template install`](https://github.com/rambler-digital-solutions/Generamba/wiki/Available-Commands#template-installation).
+3. Run `generamba template install`.
 All the templates will be placed in the '/Templates' folder of your current project.
-4. Run [`generamba gen [MODULE_NAME] [TEMPLATE_NAME]`](https://github.com/rambler-digital-solutions/Generamba/wiki/Available-Commands#module-generation) - It creates module with specific name from specific template.
+4. Run `generamba gen [MODULE_NAME] [TEMPLATE_NAME]` - It creates module with specific name from specific template.

 ### Additional info